yuja/jj/docs/core_tenets.md

 Jujutsu's core tenets are:

- * Separation of logic and UI: It should be as easy to create new UIs (CLIs, GUIs, TUIs, servers) without having to duplicate logic.
+ * Separation of logic and UI: It should be easy to create new UIs (CLIs, GUIs, TUIs, servers) without having to duplicate logic.
  * Easy-to-use APIs: It should be easy to create new commands.
 For example, each command should not have to worry about concurrency, working-copy state, and rebasing descendants of rewritten commits.